shihhsinwang0214/persnoal_website/notes/en/write-intro.md

 # How to Write a Compelling Introduction

 A good introduction is not just a summary, but a clear story and argument.
-This style of writing is especially suitable for most method-driven and problem-driven papers (e.g., method, empirical, benchmarking, etc.).

 Our goal is to help the reader understand: